-- Eileen Ahern and William Delgado have served as Fellows for the Leadership Council on Legal Diversity, whose purpose is to identify, train, and advance the next generation of leaders in the legal profession.
+- One of our attorneys has been selected to represent Willenken as an LCLD Fellow for the past six years.
+The purpose of the LCLD Fellows Program is to identify, train, and advance the next generation of leaders in the legal profession.

-- Paul Loh, founding member of Willenken, was featured in Diversity & the Bar in a Q&A on diversity and inclusion.
+- Paul Loh was featured in Diversity & the Bar in a Q&A on diversity and inclusion.

-- The firm was awarded the Minority-Owned Law Firm Client Service Award by the Minority Corporate Counsel Association.
+- The firm was awarded the CMCP Minority-Owned Law Firm Client Service Award in 2019 and 2004.

 - The firm was awarded the NAPABA APA-Owned Law Firm of the Year Award in 2019.